Let me take a wild guess.

 In our tests, it delivered a razor-sharp cut through dry wood.
 The plastic handle feels sturdy and comes with a rubber coating that ensures a steady grip.
 That also reduces the overall force that you need to generate.
 Coming to safety, there’s a safety lock for locking it out in both open and closed positions.

 With a weight of just over 7 ounces and a length of 7 inches, it’s a compact saw.
 There’s also a leather handle for easy handling.
 Most of all, the compact size allows you to use it at odd angles and very close to the ground.
-All of these factors combined make it one of the best survival folding saws for surviving in the wilderness or an urban environment.
+All of these factors combined make it one of the best folding saw for survival in the wilderness or an urban environment.

 Strictly speaking, this isn’t the right choice for cutting through chunks of firewood of thick hardwood.
 Stick to medium-grade jobs or as a bushcraft folding saw for the best results.